Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-Y7G72e0LLBg,,7.94.md

 ### Transcript

-> I wish we were more people observing him
+> I wish we were more people observing him can we shame him can we shame him online